Brianmanden/juultimesedler-tasks/JUULTIMESEDLER-TASKS.md

   * Fixed with async / await
 * StartTime and EndTime does not contain hours + minutes when recieved on BE
   * WIP times should be passed down to component
+* Build API that serves tasks defined in Umbraco
+  * Tasks are now grouped
+  * Tasks can be created and edited through Umbraco GUI

 ---